-Mailchimp did a study back in 2015, using data from 11,000 campaigns sent to 9 million recipients, and they found that the segmented or individualized emails had 50% more clicks and 13.5% higher open rates than regular emails.
+A recent study, using data from 11,000 campaigns sent to 9 million recipients, shows that the segmented or individualized emails had 50% more clicks and 13.5% higher open rates than regular emails.
 That highlights that an segmented email is 50% more likely to be clicked on than a regular email campaign.

 So why is email segmentation so powerful and effective?

 Let us take three popular and straight forward scenarios:

 You go on an online store that sells shoes, it’s your favorite store that you purchase from frequently.
 The orange ones and the ones with the Brazilian theme on them (because you live in a villa in Brazil) have certainly caught your eye.